-Learning the differences between these two conditions can help you determine whether you have one or both and seek treatment tailored to your needs and situation.
+Learning the differences between these two conditions can help you find a treatment plan that is tailored to your needs and situation.
 Below is a comparison guide to help you determine whether your symptoms are related to ADHD, depression, or both.

-If you feel you have one or both of these conditions, the medical professionals on Klarity can help.
-Within just 48 hours, we’ll pair you with a healthcare provider who can evaluate your condition, make a diagnosis, and get you started on treatment (if applicable)—all from the comfort of your home.
-Schedule an online ADHD and depression appointment today.
+If you feel that you are struggling with ADHD, severe depression, or a combination of the two, Klarity can help.
+Within 48 hours, we’ll connect you with a healthcare provider who can evaluate your condition, make a diagnosis, and get you started on treatment (if applicable)—all from the comfort of your home.
+Schedule your first online ADHD or depression appointment today.

 Overview of ADHD

-Attention deficit hyperactivity disorder—ADHD—is a neurotype characterized by inattention, hyperactivity, and impulsivity.
+Attention deficit hyperactivity disorder—ADHD—is a neurodevelopmental disorder characterized by inattention, hyperactivity, and impulsivity.
 While these symptoms may occur together, they may also appear individually.

 Children—especially boys—are more often diagnosed with ADHD than adults and girls.
 This is because the well-known characteristics of ADHD show up more often in adolescent boys.
-ADHD presents differently in girls and adults, which may make it more difficult to recognize and diagnose in these individuals.
+ADHD presents differently in girls and adults, which can make it more difficult to recognize and diagnose.

-Though those with regulated ADHD show a great propensity for curiosity, creativity, and enjoy active work, individuals with untreated ADHD may struggle with things like:
+While those with regulated ADHD show an inclination toward curiosity, creativity, and active work, individuals with untreated ADHD may struggle with things like:

 - School and workplace social structures